 A batch of these crackers never lasts long in our house—and they are a fun component to a packed toddler lunch box.
 And it’s nice because this homemade toddler snack packs whole grains, protein, and less salt than many store-bought cheese crackers.

-Breakfast cereals with low added sugars are always a nice option for toddler snack-time (and they can be a little more economical and nutritious than puffs…though we do love Puffs too!).
+Breakfast cereals or puffs with low added sugars are always a nice option for toddler snack-time.
 We like plain Cheerios, Kix, puffed whole grains, and unsweetened Shredded Mini Wheats.

 These little muffins are big on flavor and they store really well either chilled or at room temperature.
-They also have a balanced mix of ingredients—protein, whole grains, fat, and fruit—so they are an all-around great toddler snack free from the top food allergens.
+They also have a balanced mix of ingredients—protein, fat, and fruit—so they are an all-around great toddler snack.

 These are so perfect to make ahead and warm to serve (or pack for preschool in a little thermos if needed).
 Add some fruit or crackers to round things out.